fcg/vac/_posts/2022-12-28-Special-Immigration-Measure--Ukraine-Draw-9_manitoba_fcg.md

 ---
 layout: post
 title: "Special Immigration Measure - Ukraine Draw #9"
-description: Number of Letters of Advice to Apply issued: 16 As part of the Manitoba government's response to the situation in Ukraine and in line with Immigration, Refugees and Citizenship Canada's special immigration measures for those affected, the Manitoba Provincial Nominee … Continue reading →
+description: Number of Letters of Advice to Apply issued- 16 As part of the Manitoba government's response to the situation in Ukraine and in line with Immigration, Refugees and Citizenship Canada's special immigration measures for those affected, the Manitoba Provincial Nominee … Continue reading →
 date: Wed, 28 Dec 2022 17:06:00 +0000
 categories: manitoba
 ---